home | what's new | other sitescontact | about

 it's the response that sparks personhood into being

 Consider well the dynamic.
 It is our response itself, even though it might be a vicious one, which is so efficacious in turning us into a person.
-When we play off of the constant stresses of living in this world, our spirits are fashioned into something individualized.
+When we play off the constant stresses of living in this world, our spirits are fashioned into something individualized.
 Granted, the process cannot end here, with ourselves as angry and hating persons, but it’s only a first step in our spiritual evolution.
 Becoming a good person is a level or two beyond, and might not even happen in this world.
 Planet Earth is cause for many sufferings, and we’ll be glad to leave it behind, but it’s custom-made and does a very good job for one thing, for what it was designed to do - turning us into individualized persons.

 the spotlight within